lakshyasaxena/lakshyasaxena/README.md

 ## Hi Viewer 👋
 ### Welcome To Lakshya's Hut :mailbox:.

-Hi, I'm Lakshya Saxena, a Competitive Programmer from India.
+I'm Lakshya Saxena, a Competitive Programmer from India.
 I'm a tech enthusiast, with a constantly growing love for languages.
 Beside's programming, I enjoy doing photography :camera: and video editing :movie_camera:.

 Talking about Personal Stuffs:
 - 🔭 I’m currently working on improving my techskill;